bkrabach/recipe-executor/ai_context/generated/recipe_executor_code_files.md

 class LLMGenerateConfig(StepConfig):
     """
     Config for LLMGenerateStep.
     Fields:
         prompt: The prompt to send to the LLM (templated beforehand).
         model: The model identifier to use (provider/model_name format).
         mcp_servers: List of MCP servers for access to tools.
-        output_format: The format of the LLM output (text, files, or JSON).
+        output_format: The format of the LLM output (text, files, or JSON/object/list schemas).
-            - text: Plain text output.
-            - files: List of files generated by the LLM.
-            - object: Object based on the provided JSON schema.
-            - list: List of items based on the provided JSON schema.
         output_key: The name under which to store the LLM output in context.
     """